Lawn bowls at the 2014 Commonwealth Games – Women's pairs

 The Women's pair at the 2014 Commonwealth Games, was part of the lawn bowls competition, which took place between 28 July and 1 August 2014 at the Kelvingrove Lawn Bowls Centre.
+South Africa's Colleen Piketh and Tracy-Lee Botha won the gold medal, defeating Jamie-Lea Winch and Natalie Melmore of England in the final.
+Barbara Cameron and Mandy Cunningham from Northern Ireland won the bronze medal.